gregorylmartin/Meraki-Digital-Standards/php/readme.md

 When doing logical comparisons, always put the variable on the right side, constants or literals on the left.

-In the above example, if you omit an equals sign (admit it, it happens even to the most seasoned of us), you'll get a parse error, because you can't assign to a constant like true.
+<b>Here's Why:</b> In the above example, if you omit an equals sign (admit it, it happens even to the most seasoned of us), you'll get a parse error, because you can't assign to a constant like true.
 If the statement were the other way around ( $the_force = true ), the assignment would be perfectly valid, returning 1, causing the if statement to evaluate to true, and you could be chasing that bug for a while.

 A little bizarre, it is, to read.
 Get used to it, you will.